• How does light pollution affect bioluminescent communication?

 We have also been tricked by the firefly mimicry complex.
 There are 167 firefly species described from North America (11); I usually see at least five in a night.
 By light of day, individuals of different species appear essentially identical, having converged on a red, black, and yellow motif that warns predators of their toxicity (12).
 At night, they distinguish themselves through diverse repertoires of species-specific flash behaviors as well as temporal partitioning: some species are active right at sunset, while others emerge only in complete darkness.

 These two groups do not respond to light pollution in the same way.
 I found that artificial light disrupts the synchronous displays of nocturnal Photinus carolinus fireflies (13) and impedes courtship and mating in nocturnal P. obscurellus (10, 14), but does not meaningfully affect dusk-active P. pyralis or P. marginellus (14).
 It is possible that these and other dusk-active species might even benefit from life in eternal twilight.
 If so, it will doubtless come at the cost of their nocturnal counterparts.
-Because most people view fireflies as a monolith, we are in danger of having this hidden diversity disappear before our eyes, with few able or willing to notice.
+Because most people view fireflies as a monolith, we are in danger of having this hidden diversity disappear before our eyes, with few willing or able to notice.

-I have since collaborated with the Xerces Society on firefly-friendly lighting guidelines (16) that emphasize win-win mitigation measures such as dimmers, timers, and motion detectors.
+I have since collaborated with the Xerces Society for Invertebrate Conservation on firefly-friendly lighting guidelines (16) that emphasize win-win mitigation measures such as dimmers, timers, and motion detectors.
 If we can only ensure that our lights are not on when and where no one but the fireflies are there to see them, we might be amazed and inspired by firefly displays for generations to come.
 Better yet, our stewardship will benefit all creatures in need of dark nights.

 1. Kyba et al. 2023.
 Citizen scientists report global rapid reductions in the visibility of stars from 2011 to 2022.
 Science.